onflow/fcl-js/packages/fcl-core/src/wallet-provider-spec/draft.md

 FCL will first see that there is an optional local side effect of `BROWSER/IFRAME`, so FCL will render an iframe that renders `https://example.wallet/authz/736`.
-This iframe is probably showing a convienence interface the user can authorize the transaction from inside the application.
+This iframe is probably showing a convenience interface the user can authorize the transaction from inside the application.

-Next FCL will next notice that the signature requeset is `PENDING`, so it will then use the data in `authorizationUpdates` to request a new status.
+Next FCL will next notice that the signature request is `PENDING`, so it will then use the data in `authorizationUpdates` to request a new status.
 Which could return something like this: